NamedPipeClientConnection class

 - Cookie

-- optional A Variant correlation value, surfaced as the Cookie parameter of the matching MessageReceived event.
+- optional A Variant correlation value, passed back as the Cookie parameter of the matching MessageReceived event.
 Default Empty.

 - OverlappedStruct